nescool101/rentManagerPublic/README.md

     ```

 2.  **Create a `.env` file:**
-    Create a file named `.env` in the root of the project and add the following environment variables.
+    Create a file named `.env` in the root of the project by copying the example file.
+Then, add the following environment variables.
 You can use the `.envExample.txt` as a reference.

+    ```bash
+    cp .envExample.txt .env
+    ```

+    Then, update the `.env` file with your actual credentials.

     ```
     MAIL_HOST=smtp.gmail.com